Follow these pool maintenance tips to keep your inground swimming pool safe, clean, and healthy.

 Trim back tree branches and clean up leaves, lawn clippings, pine needles, and other yard debris weekly.
 A pool cover or netting can help keep mother nature out, but it's best to eliminate the source as much as possible.

+Regularly maintaining your yard is important, too.
 Bits of leaves, grass, and other yard or garden foliage do more harm than just dirty your pool.
-They decay and become algae that attach to the plaster, tiles, stonework and lining.
+They decay and become algae that attach to the plaster, tiles, stonework, and lining.
 Algae will stain and degrade surfaces so they will ultimately require repair.
 Yard debris also consumes more chemicals, affects water balance, taxes your equipment, and brings with it dangerous bacteria.

 Our pool maintenance tips to customers always include a lesson on pool-friendly landscaping.
 For example, avoid plants and trees with invasive root systems or others that shed leaves or bark year-round.